PyRepair/maniple/training-data/summarize-experiment-v2/pandas/96/prompt_response_response_2.md

             raise ApplyTypeError("Only know how to combine business hour with datetime")
 ```

-In this corrected version:
-- The calculation of `businesshours` has been fixed to correctly sum the business hours for each time interval defined by `start` and `end`.
-- The range over `start` and `end` has been modified to iterate over indices in order to properly calculate the sum of business hours.
-- The corrected version addresses the issues related to the usage of the `n` parameter in the calculation logic.
+Please note that the corrected function may not completely resolve the bug without thorough testing due to its complex logic and dependency on related functions.

-This corrected version of the function should resolve the bug and pass the failing test while also addressing the issue reported in the GitHub ticket.
+It is also important to thoroughly test this corrected function with various input scenarios, including the failing test case, to ensure that it behaves as expected and resolves the issue posted in the GitHub bug.